Subtypes#

 In type theory, a crucial distinction is made between two primary subtyping schemes: nominal subtyping and structural subtyping.
 This distinction is fundamental in understanding how different programming languages conceptualize and implement subtype relationships.
 Nominal subtyping bases the subtype relationship on explicit declarations (like class inheritance), while structural subtyping determines it based on the actual structure (methods and properties) of the types.

-This distinction is particularly important for static type checkers, which checks the types at compile time, and rely on the subtyping schemes to determine if one type, \(\mathcal{A}\), is a subtype of another type, \(\mathcal{B}\).
+This distinction is particularly important for static type checkers, which check the types at static-analysis time (i.e., before the program ever runs), and rely on the subtyping schemes to determine if one type, \(\mathcal{A}\), is a subtype of another type, \(\mathcal{B}\).

 In nominal subtyping, the static type checker searches for explicit